jouir/mining-dashboards/README.md

 This guide uses [Docker](https://www.docker.com/).
 Ensure you have `docker`, `docker-compose` and `openssl` binaries installed.

-Write your miner address, grafana and influxdb credentials:
+Write grafana and influxdb credentials:

 ```
 cp -p docker/environment.example docker/environment
 vi docker/environment
 ```

+Depending on inputs, you should also set the miner address and HiveOS token.

 Generate a self-signed certificate: